Ice hockey in the United States: Amateur ice hockey

+Nine US-based teams compete in the three member leagues of the Canadian Hockey League.

 College hockey has a regional following in the northeastern and upper midwestern United States.
-It is increasingly being used to develop players for the NHL and other professional leagues (the U.S. has junior leagues, the United States Hockey League and North American Hockey League, but they are more restricted to protect junior players' college eligibility).
+However in the 2015 season, the Arizona State hockey program made its jump from club to the varsity level.
+College hockey is increasingly being used to develop players for the NHL and other professional leagues (the US has junior leagues, the United States Hockey League and North American Hockey League, but they are more restricted to protect junior players' college eligibility).
 The Frozen Four is college hockey's national championship.

 Summer senior ice hockey is increasing in popularity in the 21st century, with Edina, Minnesota's Da Beauty League and Buffalo, New York's Fattey Hockey League both drawing NHL players who use the leagues to stay in shape during the offseason.
 Da Beauty League, established in 2016, is considered the nation's premier summer ice hockey league and benefits from corporate sponsorship from the Minnesota business community.

 The GLHL is a travel, full-contact league that plays for the Kohlman Cup every year.
 Teams are all based in Wisconsin and the upper peninsula of Michigan.
 Several of the teams in the GLHL are the oldest hockey teams in the world, including the Portage Lake Pioneers and Calumet Wolverines, both established in the early 1900s.